MG Cyberster Review & Prices

 The cabin is spacious by two-seater standards, though the boot is quite small

 The MG Cyberster isn’t as small as it looks, which means it’s actually fairly spacious inside.
-Even taller drivers should be able to find a comfortable driving position, though the seat doesn’t go very low, which is mildly frustrating.
+That high set driving position means that taller drivers may struggle to get properly comfortable, but you can find a good position with a bit of fidgeting.

 The door bins are hidden behind covers, but they're tiny and largely pointless, though you do get a couple of cupholders between the front seats, as well as a small glovebox and an area beneath the armrest.
 There’s nowhere for a wireless charging pad, but you do get USB-A and USB-C slots for phone charging and infotainment connection.